wubrg/fantasy_sports/football/rosters.md

 **NOTICE:** This means that your roster must be game ready at least an hour before each kickoff as acquisitions are halted until the next processing time.

+**NOTICE:** The league would prefer an open waiver on Sundays but this is not an allowed function on any platform currently.

 ### Trade Deadline

 The league adheres to a trade dealine, after which no trades between teams may happen until the start of next season.

-The deadline is two weeks prior to the start of playoffs, typically the start of Week 11.
+The deadline is the start of Week 10.
-- Week 11: Thursday, Nov 16 2017, 11 AM Central

 ### Undroppable